 House where Whitey Bulger buried 3 victims faces demolition

-The Boston home where late mobster James "Whitey" Bulger and his gang buried three of their victims may be torn down to make way for a new residential development.
+The Boston home where late mobster James "Whitey" Bulger and his gang buried three of their victims may be torn down to make way for a new residential development, according to a report.

-The Boston Globe reported Tuesday that the Boston Landmarks Commission recently received an application to demolish the 1,975-square-foot (180-square-meter) two-story South Boston home to make way for a new four-unit townhouse style development with eight garaged parking spots.
+The Boston Landmarks Commission recently received an application to demolish the 1,975-square-foot (180-square-meter) two-story South Boston home to make way for a new townhouse-style development with parking, The Boston Globe reported Tuesday.

-The previous asking price of $3.5 million was lowered to $3,395,000, and the property is currently under agreement, according to Redfin.com.
+The previous asking price of $3.5 million was lowered to $3.395 million, and the property is currently under agreement, according to Redfin.com.

 The home, which Bulger called "The “Haunty,” was once owned by the brother of a Bulger associate.

-Note: This story has been updated to correct that Bulger was killed in October 2018, not last October.